The Flys (American band)

 Around 2007, the band recruited actor/musician Jordan Lawson to play bass, Rob Jones to play drums, and George Castells to play guitar.
 In 2008, they announced on their MySpace page that they had returned with an iTunes single (a cover of the Beatles' "Hey Jude") along with a remake of their biggest hit, entitled "Got You Where I Want You 2008."
 The Flys toured many times during the band's lifespan, opening for other well known groups.
 After their last tour, the band went on hiatus.

 In August and September 2024, Adam Paskowitz and Josh Paskowitz revived the Flys in 2024 for performances at the Big Kahuna Concert For A Cause and the Rhythm & Resin Festival in California.

+In 2025, Chad Childers of Loudwire included the band in his list of "10 '90s Post-Grunge Bands That Should Have Been Bigger".